-Kenneth Bell, adjunct instructor of horn, is a native of Buffalo, New York.
+Prof. Kenneth Bell, adjunct instructor of horn, is a native of Buffalo, New York.
 He has a Bachelor of Music degree from the Eastman School of Music and a Master of Music degree from the Catholic University of America.

-Ken has played with the Baltimore Symphony Orchestra since 1997.He is presently Acting Assistant Principal Horn.
-He has played regularly with the BSO under Yuri Temirkanov and Marin Alsop, including two European Tours, three Carnegie Hall appearances, and several recordings.
-He has played often with the Buffalo and Rochester Philharmonic Orchestras, and the National Symphony.
+Bell has performed regularly with the Baltimore Symphony Orchestra since 1997.
+His primary assignment is assistant principal, and he has also played all parts, including Principal Horn on several occasions.
+He worked under Music Directors David Zinman, Yuri Temirkanov, and Marin Alsop, including two American and two European Tours, three Carnegie Hall appearances, and several recordings.
+Earlier in his career, he often played with the Buffalo and Rochester Philharmonic Orchestras, and the National Symphony.

-Ken was a member of two premier military bands, The United States Marine Band, and the Army Field Band.
+Bell was a member of two premier military bands, The United States Marine Band, and the Army Field Band.
 In the Marine Band, he wrote and performed educational concerts and recitals with the woodwind quintet.
 As first horn with the Army Field Band, he performed college clinics across the United States.